Political polarization in the United States: Accommodation

-Red-State Blue-state secession
+Secession along party lines

 Various editorials have proposed that states of the U.S. secede and then form federations only with states that have voted for the same political party.
 These editorials note the increasingly polarized political strife in the U.S. between Republican voters and Democratic voters.
 They propose partition of the U.S. as a way of allowing both groups to achieve their policy goals while reducing the chances of civil war.
 Red states and blue states are states that typically vote for the Republican and Democratic parties, respectively.

 A 2021 poll found that 52% of Trump voters and 41% of Biden voters support partitioning the United States into multiple countries based on political party lines.
 A different poll that same year grouped the United States into five geographic regions, and found that 37% of Americans favored secession of their own region.
 44% of Americans in the South favored secession, with Republican support at 66%; while Democratic support was 47% in the Pacific states.